tnscorcoran/3scale-soap-2-rest/README.md

-# 3scale / Fuse SOAP and SOAP to REST demo
+# 3scale and SOAP API Management demo

 ## In this demo we
 - setup 3scale on OpenShift